tinic/NitrogenGenerator/README.md

 - Some experience with actively pressure controlled vessels is required.
 Home brewers which use kegs usually have this knowledge.
 - Experience with PLCs or building you own PCB / Arduino to control the air system.
 Some programming is required.
+- General knowledge on how sensors and solenoids work and how they are wired up.
 - General knowledge of electrical and air equipment.

 ## Selecting the components